 Name Description Info section in Virtual Controller view The Info section in the Virtual Controller view displays the following information: Name- Displays the Virtual Controller name.
 Country Code- Displays the Country in which the Virtual Controller is operating.
 Virtual Controller IP address- Displays the IP address of the Virtual Controller.
 Management: Indicates if the OAW-IAP is managed locally or through OmniVista.
 Master- Displays the IP address of the Access Point acting as Virtual Controller.
 OpenDNS Status- Displays the OpenDNS status.
 If the OpenDNS status indicates Not Connected, ensure that the network connection is up and appropriate credentials are configured for OpenDNS.
-MAS integration- Displays the status of the MAS integration feature.
-Uplink type - Displays the type of uplink configured on the OAW-IAP, for example, Ethernet or 3G.
+MAS integration- Displays the type of uplink configured on the OAW-IAP, for example, Ethernet or 3G.
 Uplink status - Indicates the uplink status.
 Blacklisted clients - Displays the number of blacklisted clients.
 Internal RADIUS Users - Displays the number of internal RADIUS users.
-Internal Guest Users - Displays the number of internal guest users.
-Internal User Open Slots- Displays the available slots for user configuration as supported by the OAW-IAP model.
+Internal Guest Users - Displays the available slots for user configuration as supported by the OAW-IAP model.
 Info section in Network view The Info section in the Network view displays the following information: Name - Displays the name of the network.
 Status - Displays the status of the network.
 Type - Displays the type of network, for example, Employee, Guest, or Voice.
-IP Assignment - Indicates if the OAW-IAP clients are assigned IP address from the network that the Virtual Controller is connected to, or from an internal autogenerated IP scope from the Virtual Controller.
-Access - Indicates the level of access control configured for the network.
-WMM DSCP - Displays WMM DSCP mapping details.
-Security level - Indicates the type of user authentication and data encryption configured for the network.
+IP Assignment- Indicates if the OAW-IAP clients are assigned IP address from the network that the Virtual Controller is connected to, or from an internal autogenerated IP scope from the Virtual Controller.
+Access- Indicates the level of access control configured for the network.
+WMM DSCP-Displays WMM DSCP mapping details.
+Security level- Indicates the type of user authentication and data encryption configured for the network.
 The info section for WLAN SSIDs also indicates status of Captive Portal and CALEA ACLs and provides a link to upload certificates for internal server.
-For more information, see Uploading Certificates on page 174.
+For more information, see Uploading Certificates on page 172.
 Info section in Access Point view The Info section in the Access Point view displays the following information: Name - Displays the name of the selected OAW-IAP.
 IP Address - Displays the IP address of the OAW-IAP.
 Mode - Displays the mode in which the AP is configured to operate: In Access mode, the OAW-IAP serves clients, while also monitoring for rogue APs in the background.
 In Monitor mode, the OAW-IAP acts as a dedicated monitor, scanning all channels for rogue APs and clients.
 Spectrum - Displays the status of the spectrum monitor.
 Clients - Number of clients associated with the OAW-IAP.
 Type - Displays the model number of the OAW-IAP.
 Zone - Displays AP zone details.
 CPU Utilization - Displays the CPU utilization in percentage.
-Memory Free - Displays the memory availability of the OAW-IAP in MB.
+Memory Free - Displays the serial number of the OAW-IAP.
 Serial number - Displays the serial number of the OAW-IAP.
 MAC - Displays the MAC address.
 From Port - Displays the port from where the slave OAW-IAP is learned in hierarchy mode.
 Info section in Client view The Info section in the Client view displays the following information: